 CCCA continues to advocate for the Childhood Cancer Survivors’ Quality of Life Act, (H.R.2058), introduced by Rep. Jackie Speier (D-CA) and the co-chairs of the Congressional Childhood Cancer Caucus, Rep. Michael McCaul (R-TX) and Chris Van Hollen (D-MD).

 Survivorship has been a key focus of CCCA's advocacy efforts since our founding, led by the expertise of CCCA's president Susan Weiner, PhD.
 This legislation would improve childhood cancer survivors’ care, research, and treatment.
 Specifically, it would create pilot programs to evaluate model systems of care for survivors; support research to identify and track late effects of childhood cancer treatments; establish long-term survivorship clinics; and emphasize the psychosocial needs of survivors.

-Health Care Reform: Since the passage of the Affordable Care Act (ACA) in March 2010, CCCA has monitored the law's implementation and advised policymakers about its impact on children with cancer.
-During this Congress, CCCA will be involved with two key aspects of the law's continued implementation:
+Since the passage of the Affordable Care Act (ACA) in March 2010, CCCA has monitored the law's implementation and advised policymakers about its impact on children with cancer.

-Federal Funding for Childhood Cancer Research: Faced with the reality of a deficit crisis and sequestration, CCCA will work closely with Congress to minimize the damage of cuts in federal spending to the pediatric oncology research and treatment systems responsible for the treatment and care of the over 350,000 childhood cancer patients and survivors in the United States.
+Faced with a deficit crisis, sequestration, and a government shutdown, CCCA is working closely with Congress to minimize the damage of cuts in federal spending to the pediatric oncology research and treatment systems responsible for the treatment and care of the nearly 380,000 childhood cancer patients and survivors in the United States.